-Legend: LSI = Less than significant impact, NI = No impact
+Legend: SI = Significant impact, SI-M = Significant impact mitigable to less than significant, LSI = Less than significant impact, NI = No impact, BI = Beneficial impact

-Noise sources related to the proposed aircraft carrier berthing at Apra Harbor would include construction noise, both onshore and offshore, and noise associated with normal operations.
+Noise sources related to the proposed aircraft carrier berthing at Apra Harbor would include construction noise, both onshore and offshore, and noise associated with normal operation.
 Onshore construction noise would occur due to heavy construction equipment operation and truck traffic during construction.
 Dredging and pile driving would be major sources of the offshore noise, last for 8 to 18 months, and possibly be conducted for up to 24 hours per day.
 Other construction noise would mainly occur during daylight hours.
 As construction noise ceases once construction ends, potential impacts would be short-term and localized.

 Operational noise would primarily be due to increased traffic while the ship is in port.
-As the aircraft carrier is expected to be in port for a cumulative total of up to 63 days per year with approximately 21 days per visit, the noise impacts would be limited to these times.
+As the frequency of aircraft carrier berthing would be for a cumulative total of up to 63 days per year with approximately 21 days per visit, the noise impacts would be limited to those periods when the ship is in port.

-6.2.6 Summary of Proposed Mitigation Measures
+6.2.6 Summary of Potential Mitigation Measures